 {\bf Extension to the weighted-sample training.} As shown in Fig. \ref{fig:weighted-sample}, \NAMEALG{} can be easily extended from the weights on tasks to the weights on samples.
 We can see that \NAMEALG{} based on weighted-sample training is also beneficial for both pre-training and joint training.
 Because the weighted-sample training is much more costly compared to the weighted-task training, we choose a much simpler setting here.
 In this part, we use the PoS tagging on entity words as the source task and named entity classification on entity words as the target task.
-Note that both tasks we considered here are word-level classification task, i.e., predicting the label for a given word in a named entity.
+Note that both tasks we considered here are word-level classification tasks, i.e., predicting the label for a given word in a named entity.
 We still use the Ontontes 5.0 \citep{hovy2006ontonotes} as our dataset.
-There are $50$ labels in PoS tagging on entity words, and $18$ labels \footnote{In NER, we have $37$ labels because each type of entities have two variants of labels (B/I for beside/inside) and one more extra label $O$ for non-entity words is also considered. } in named entity classification on entity words.
+There are $50$ labels in PoS tagging on entity words, and $18$ labels \footnote{In NER, we have $37$ labels because each type of entity have two variants of labels (B/I for beside/inside) and one more extra-label $O$ for non-entity words is also considered. } in named entity classification on entity words.
 There are $37534$ examples in the development set and $23325$ examples in the test set for both source and target tasks.
 As for the training set, we randomly sample $1000$ examples for the source task and $100$ examples for the target task.
-As for the model, we use a two-layer NNs with $5$-gram features.
-The two-layer NNs has a hidden size of $4096$, ReLU non-linear activation and cross-entropy loss.
+As for the model, we use two-layer NNs with $5$-gram features.
+The two-layer NNs have a hidden size of $4096$, ReLU non-linear activation, and cross-entropy loss.